R0dri/flasky/README.md

 /actividades [GET, POST, PUT]
 - GET (send: json with *ticket* id; return: json with last activity)
+  - ./reasign (send json with ticket id and new technician; updates ticket assigned technician)
 - POST (send json with activity fields; return: fail,succes; post into db new activity)
 - UPDATE?
 (PUT) (send: json with *resolution* and *ticket* of ticket; return fail,succes; puts resolution into field of OSCL) ** Test jsons